historical-theology/cv/README.md

 1. Compilable in TeXLive by default

-Dr. Bastian Rieck's original, beautiful LaTeX CV template requires multiple external fonts to be installed and the use of the fontspec package (which only works in LuaLaTeX) to load them.
+Dr. Bastian Rieck's original, beautiful LaTeX CV template requires multiple external fonts to be installed and the use of the {fontspec} package (which only works in LuaLaTeX) to load them.

 I intend for my own CV, however, to be compilable with any full TeXLive installation (on a *BSD or GNU/Linux operating system) via either LuaLaTeX or XeLaTeX as-is.